DUNE/p3s/inputs/README.md

 A single file may contain a description of a single job, or multiple jobs: the template file is expected to be formatted as a JSON list.

+## larsoft
+These files are application-specific and are meant to support LArSoft-based applications running at CERN and elsewhere

 ## Workflows and DAGs: an overview
 A DAG is supposed to serve as a template for an instance